 "We've heard reports of homes being cracked because of the subsidence that's been caused by that extreme industrial farming, and that's not OK," Mayes told the Courier. "...
 We are in the middle of a crisis, and we cannot be using our groundwater that way."

-The Environmental Protection Agency noted that Arizona has warmed by about two degrees Fahrenheit over the past 100 years, as the amount of heat-trapping carbon in Earth's atmosphere has increased by 40% since the 1700s.
+The Environmental Protection Agency noted that Arizona has warmed by about two degrees Fahrenheit over the past 100 years, as the amount of carbon pollution in Earth's atmosphere has increased by 40% since the 1700s.

 The agency estimates that this is likely to make water more scarce while simultaneously increasing the need for it.